 Thanks for the vote of confidence.
 “Go count the kids.”

-Frost made a noise, something between a snort and grunt, and plucked a T-shirt out of his back pocket.
-He pulled the baggy black tank top overhead and bolted over the railing, the muscles in his round backside straining against the bloodstained white denim.
+Frost made a noise—something between a snort and grunt.
+He plucked a wad of fabric out of his back pocket, pulled on the baggy black tank top, and bolted over the railing, the muscles in his round backside strained against his bloodstained denim jeans.

-Peter pulled up his vest’s hood—anything to block out the distraction.
-Sweat collected along his nape as he crept off the deck and flattened his back to the proud elm growing in the center of the yard.
-A small snippet of wind raced through the woods, and his nose twitched from the familiar scent.
+Peter’s heart quickened, and he pulled up his hood—anything to block out the distraction.
+He crept off the deck and flattened his back to the elm in the center of the yard.
+Wind raced through the woods, and his nose twitched from the familiar scent.

 Freshly cut grass, apples, graphite, and a pungent herb.
 A root, maybe.

-Vibrations raced up Peter’s legs as the earth rumbled beneath his feet, drawing his attention to the brush curtaining the side of the Shoe.
+The earth rumbled.
+Peter frowned at the brush curtaining the side of the Shoe.
 Jill’s favorite green rain boots and curvy legs emerged from the fan of short tulip trees.
-She pushed some of the branches aside, and stumbled free with a curse.
+She pushed some of the branches aside and stumbled free with a curse.

 “This is why I wanted to come from the cornfields.”